Vasculitis

 Medicine

 Over-the-counter pain medicines can relieve symptoms of mild vasculitis.
-For more serious cases, your provider may prescribe medicines.
+For more serious cases, your healthcare provider may prescribe medicines.

 • Dual endothelin receptor antagonists block the action of a chemical called endothelin that can reduce blood flow.